 Although it is believed that the state-mandated history curriculum in New York is concentrated with information such as names, places, and dates, the history lessons in New York don’t require students to memorize these details.

 Photo credit: pixabay.com

 Although American history is chock full of names, places, and dates, history is about context and bringing sources and ideas together.
-Thus it is the teaching strategy and methodology of how the history lesson is delivered to students in New York that is important rather than specific dates.
+Thus it is the teaching strategy and methodology of how the history lesson is delivered to students in New York and across the USA that is important rather than specific dates.

 History teaches us about how lives were lived in the past; how the decisions impacted society today and how we can understand people’s mentalities and motivations.
 History is an expansive subject so just because you may not be interested in military history, for example, doesn’t mean you will not be interested in other areas, such as ancient Egypt or the Civil Rights era.

-Like most metropolitan areas across the US, tutors are not necessarily required to have a teaching certificate in education to teach history which is the case for tutors in New York.
+Like most metropolitan areas across the US such as Houston or L.A., tutors are not necessarily required to have a teaching certificate in education to teach history which is the case for tutors in New York.
 Unlike being a school teacher, tutors haven’t necessarily passed specific teaching exams, but many have degrees or diplomas in the field and have experience in other areas such as museum work, publications, or seminars and workshops.

 The history tutors that are available in New York are some of the best who can pass on their knowledge via history lessons in the most effective, enriching and engaging ways possible.
 It is in this way that learning history with a private tutor can be most beneficial to students interested in learning history.
 Tutors can impart their passion and knowledge of the subject one to one which means you can learn faster.
 History tutors, therefore, remain in high demand across New York.